GHDR90/orige-networks/src/lib/assets/about.md

 All data have been manually collected and revised by Dr. [Giovanni Hermanin de Reichenfeld](https://pure.au.dk/portal/en/persons/giovanni.hermanin%40cas.au.dk/publications/) and structured in a JSON format.
 Data collection involved reading all of Origen’s works and manually assigning specific doctrines and biblical quotations to each passage.
 Grounded in rigorous scholarly practice, this process inevitably reflects a degree of interpretation, as the identification and categorisation of doctrinal elements require informed hermeneutic judgment which embraces the interpretive framework of the scholar who undertakes it.

-The platform employs [_sigma.js_](https://sigmajs.org/) and [_graphology_](https://graphology.github.io/) to render interactive network graphs in the browser, enabling users to analyse centrality, proximity, and connections between scriptural and theological nodes.
 The website and codes are developed by [Bjarke Vognstrup Fog](https://pure.au.dk/portal/en/persons/bfog@cc.au.dk) at the [Center for Humanities Computing](https://chc.au.dk), Aarhus University.
 Please refer to the [How to use the database](https://ghdr90.github.io/orige-networks/how-to-use) page for further instructions and tutorials.

 ## Download the Full Dataset